bwhalley/madnesscarlo/README.md

 ## Output

-The simulator generates an Excel file with four sheets:
+The simulator generates an Excel file with five sheets:

 1. **Card Stats** - See % and Cast % for each card
 2. **Key Card Stats** - Success rate for seeing key cards by turn 4
-3. **Ideal Setups** - Success rate for assembling specific combos
+3. **Ideal Setups** - Success rate for assembling specific combos (evaluated at each setup's turn_limit)
+4. **Mulligan Stats** - Distribution of mulligan counts across games
-4. **Summary** - Average lands, cards seen, and simulation parameters
+5. **Summary** - Average lands, cards seen, mulligan rate, and simulation parameters

 ## Project Structure